Wimmins Circus: Members

 A poster advertising Wimmins Circus in August 1979 shows Dwyer as director, and performers as Andy, Bev, Nina, Ollie, Chris, Eve, Sue, Ursula, Rose, and Sarah.
 Set design was coordinated by Eve, while Rose was responsible for sound.
 APG member Laurel Frank did the lighting.
+Hellen Sky was also a member of the group, at least initially.

-Christine Evans leant to play the mandolin in order to play with the circus band.
+Christine Evans learnt to play the mandolin in order to play with the circus band.
 Glenn played electric guitar.

 Selected performances

 On Sunday 14 October 1979, Wimmin's Circus appeared, along with the bands Redgum, Small Axe, and Hit 'n' Run, at an Anti-Uranium Benefit concert, in support of trade union bans on uranium mining, at the Caulfield Institute of Technology at Caulfield, Melbourne.

 Wimmins Circus performed for a season Perth in summer 1980.

 The troupe performed at the second Women and Labour Conference at the University of Melbourne, which took place from 17 to 19 May 1980.
 A reviewer wrote in the ANU student newspaper Woroni "The highlight of the night was the 'Wimmins Circus', who performed various acts of skill and dare-devillry(sic) for the delight and amazement of the audience".

 On 5 June 1980, the Wimmin's Circus began their first season at the Pram Factory in Melbourne, performing twice a day.
 A poster designed by Eve Glenn advertising the season, which ran until 15 June, is held in the Powerhouse Museum in Sydney.
 Above a photograph of a human pyramid of 10 performers overlaid with carton drawing are the words "Was it a dream or did they shoot thru the sky on beams of pure energy?".

 In July 1980, the Wimmin's Circus performed at the second "Rock Against Racism" concert at the Northcote Town Hall in Northcote, Melbourne, along with bands including No Fixed Address, Men at Work, and Ross Hannaford's Lucky Dog.